mavidian/JsonFlattener/README.md

 JSON on the other hand is hierarchical or multi-dimensional.
 Every JSON an object can contain inner objects.
 There is no limit on the JSON nesting hierarchy.

 To facilitate translation between hierarchical JSON and flat KVP, the KVP's key must reflect the hierarchy of the corresponding JSON value.
-JsonFlattener uses the following convention.
+JsonFlattener uses the [Path](https://www.newtonsoft.com/json/help/html/P_Newtonsoft_Json_JsonReader_Path.htm){:target="_blank"}
+property of the Newtonsoft's JsonReader (or JsonWriter) object for this purpose.

-The key of the KVP is compound and consists of underscore-separated segments.
-Each segment reflects the nesting level in the corresponding JSON hierarchy.
-Each new level can be an inner object or an array element.
+The KVP's key consists of period (.) separated segment names, where each name reflects the nesting level in the corresponding JSON hierarchy.
+Each level, except for the top (last), can be an inner object or an array element.
 In case of an inner object, a JSON property name is used.
-In case of an array element, a 1-based index value is used to name the segment Note that index values are zero-filled 2-digit long, which limits the array size to 99 elements, however this convention can be extended if needed.
+In case of an array element, a property name is followed by a 0-based index inside square brackets.
+The top (last) segment simply contains the property name (posssibly with an index if an array element).

 As an extension of this convension, we can think of a set of key-value pairs as being 3-dimensional.
 The JSON equivalent is a JSON array where each element is a JSON object.